Timdotdowney/sia5/README.md

 It appears that a custom login page is provided by default, not the default HTTP login dialog box.
 It appears that the simple WebSecurity is enabled by default.

+4.2.4
+UserDetails is a security interface.

+StandardPasswordEncoder is not secure, so it is deprecated but will be supported.
+Digest based password encoding is not considered secure.
+Instead use an adaptive one way function like BCryptPasswordEncoder, Pbkdf2PasswordEncoder, or SCryptPasswordEncoder.
+Even better use DelegatingPasswordEncoder which supports password upgrades.

+I will upgrade password encoder later.